Gorky1985/my-portfolio/README.md

 ## Project Overview 🎉

-Based on a video course by Ray Villalobos and drawing inspiration from design ideas found on W3Schools.com, I created a portfolio using ReactJS and its features to develop a small, responsive website.
+Portfolio where I used ReactJS and its features to create a small responsive website with my own photographs and my recent projects.

 ## Technologies 🔧